prateeppyntk/data-projects/Drinker Classification By Body Signal/README.md

 ## Results
+* From the results, it shows that drinkers with a DBP greater than 90 have more than non-drinkers.
+But when looking at the SBP rate over 140, the number of non-drinkers is higher than drinkers.

+* In addition, when exploring the blood test results, it was found that drinkers had a higher rate of abnormalities in their blood results than non-drinkers with values ​​for tot_chole, BLDS and triglycerides.

-The result shows that the performance of Logistic Regression model is higher than K-Nearest Neighbors Classification model with Accuracy = 0.72096 and AUC = 0.800294.
+* Finally, after building the model, it was found that the performance of Logistic Regression model is higher than K-Nearest Neighbors Classification model with Accuracy = 0.72096 and AUC = 0.800294.
 So we think that Logistic Regression model is better and suitable for this dataset and task.

 ## [Read More] Medium Blog